-Alaska Pollock and cod are from the same family and genus.
-They share some of the same waters and similarities.
-You may be choosing between the two for your next meal or are curious about their differences.
+Alaska Pollock and cod share some of the same waters and similarities.
+You may be choosing between the two or are curious about their differences.
 Let’s answer the question, which is better Alaska pollock or cod?

 Cod is better than Alaska Pollock due to its higher percentage of protein, minerals and lower cholesterol.
 Cod contains a higher number of thiamin, iron, niacin, folate, potassium, phosphorus, calcium and zinc.
-Cod is slightly sweeter and its flesh holds together better when cooked than Alaska Pollock.
+Cod is slightly sweeter and its flesh holds together better when cooked.

-This article will examine all the differences between Alaska pollock and cod including a side-by-side nutrient comparison.
-In addition, I’ll compare their tastes, textures, cooking methods, mercury levels and whether one can substitute for the other.
+This article will examine all the differences between the two fish including a side-by-side nutrient comparison.
+In addition, I’ll compare cod and pollock tastes, textures, cooking methods, mercury levels and whether one can substitute for the other.

-The table below lists the nutrients for Alaska pollock and cod.
+The table below lists the nutrients for both fish, cod and pollock, per four ounces.

 |Nutrient||Cod, raw (4 Ounces)||Alaska Pollock, raw (4 Ounces)|